StonedEdge/Retro-Lite-CM5/README.md

 # Retro-Lite-CM5
-The Retro Lite CM5 is an upgrade to the Retro Lite CM4 handheld - another attempt at creating a more powerful, open source Linux handheld.
+The Retro Lite CM5 is an upgrade to the Retro Lite CM4 handheld.
+It's goal is to be a more powerful handheld that can handle 3DS, PS2 and GC emulation.

 Powered by the RK3588s compute module from Radxa, which is an SBC SOM module with an ARMv8 64-bit processor.
 Features 8 cores/threads - 4 x ARM Cortex-A55/A76 cores with A55 cores clocked at 1.8GHz, and A76 cores clocked at 2.4GHz.